-- Off on a Technicality: Many examples but the best is probably Luke Ryland's acquittal due to the fact that the state failed to try him for murder within a 180 day period.
+- Off on a Technicality: Many examples, but the best is probably Luke Ryland's acquittal because of the state's failure to try him for murder within a 180 day period.
 This pushes Bayliss over the edge.

 - One of Our Own: A season three arc had the unit work over-time to catch the man who shot Bolander, Howard and Felton.
 The Unit and Pembleton in particular specifically refuse to let Violent Crimes (who would normally handle a non-fatal assault case) handle the case.

 - In season five, knowing that Daniel Baldwin was probably never going to come back, the writers killed off Felton for some easy drama.
 The result was the unit, again working overtime, to try and catch Felton's killer.

 - One Steve Limit: Mostly played pretty straight, or as straight as most TV series play it, but there were two Mikes in the main cast; Mike Kellerman and Mike Giardello.
 This isn't as noticeable as in some series because they were rarely on camera together (and were not main cast members at the same time) and because Kellerman was generally referred to by his last name and Mike Giardello generally by his first, as his father, Al Giardello, was also a major character.

 - Orphaned Punchline: Meldrick Lewis frequently tells the same filthy joke about a bear, of which the audience only ever got to hear the punch line: "You're not here to hunt, are you?"
 In one episode, his partner Kellerman only says that line, to which Lewis replies that the build-up to the punchline is the whole point.
 It's actually a real joke, and pretty funny.